Two Lovers (2008 film): Production

-Director James Gray revealed that Gwyneth Paltrow asked him to inspect her breasts before committing to nude scenes in the film.
+Director James Gray claimed that Gwyneth Paltrow asked him to inspect her breasts before committing to nude scenes in the film.
+Paltrow herself has not commented on the claim.

 Reception

 Two Lovers received largely positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 33 critics, indicating "generally favorable" reviews.

 Ray Bennett from The Hollywood Reporter defined the film as "an old-fashioned love story in which the melodramatic trapdoors of shock and surprise never open" and added that the film "will please many and it may win awards", though "the acting is (...) restrained."
 He also lauded the film as "a throwback to the days when love in the movies involved the mind as well as the heart."